 Both Rusek and Saget understand that process and heat work as kinds of collaborators, embracing a practice that relinquishes some control.
 This fluidity allows each artist to return to their practice with new ideas and methods of harnessing energy.

-Simple Fire will be on view at 168 Suffolk Street through Dec.
-20th, 2023.
+Simple Fire will be on view at 168 Suffolk Street from November 10th through December 20th, 2023.